 Our friend Diane Loviglio over at Mozilla posted this pretty helpful guide to how they test tablets over there.
 They offer up some cool variations on the hugging technique that MailChimp uses, so check out the full article over on Mozilla’s blog.
 Read more – ‘Tablet remote usability testing at Mozilla’.

-There is a new app called Reflection that lets you easily mirror from a 4S or iPad 2+ to an OSX computer.
-That’s a big deal because 1) it’s gorgeous 2) it’s wireless, and 3) you can screen record.
-Using this in conjunction with GoToMeeting or Skype, as long as you have a participant with [...]
-Read more – ‘Mobile Remote Testing with Reflection’.
+There is a new app called Reflector that lets you easily mirror from an iPhone or iPad to a Mac desktop, which you can then share remotely in real-time.
+That’s a big deal because 1) it’s fast and reliable 2) it’s wireless, and 3) you can screen share a mobile device remotely.
+Using this in conjunction […] Read more – ‘Mobile Remote Screen-Sharing with Reflector’.

-And here we have it – the basic state of remote research on mobile devices in 2011.
+And here we have it – the basic state of remote research on mobile devices in 2011 2012 2013 2014.
 That state is pointing webcams at cell phones – and it totally works.
-The cool part about this delightful post by Jenn Downs at Mailchimp is that they have users hug their laptop, which is a clever and [...]
-Read more – ‘Remote Mobile Usability by Mailchimp’.
+The cool part about this delightful post by Jenn Downs at Mailchimp is that they have users hug their laptop, which is […] Read more – ‘Laptop Hugging’.

 For the most part, there is no way to screen share from a stock iPhone, iPad, or Android phone for that matter.
 You would have to Jail Break an iPhone to get it to do screen sharing or screen recording, and for us lowly researchers, that is not typically a viable option.
 The same is […] Read more – ‘iPad & iPhone Remote Research’.